A Differentiable Relaxation of Graph Segmentation and Alignment for AMR Parsing: Introduction

 We experiment on the AMR 2.0 and 3.0 datasets.
-We present a {\it greedy segmentation} heuristic, inspired by ~\citet{Naseem2019RewardingST}, that produces a segmentation deterministically and provides a strong baseline to our segmentation induction method.
-We also compare against a hand-crafted rule-based segmentation system that is used in recent work.\footnote{This is the graph-recategorization system first developed by ~\newcite{Lyu2018AMRPA}.
-The rules are crafted for individual AMR constructions.
-Then, the subsequent work extends the rules~\cite{Zhang2019AMRPA,Cai2020AMRPV}.
-We adopt the code from ~\newcite{Zhang2019AMRPA}.} On AMR 2.0 (LDC2016E25), we found that our VAE system obtained competitive Smatch score of 76.1, while the greedy segmentation and the hand-crafted rule-based segmentation obtain 75.2 and 76.8, respectively.
-On AMR 3.0 (LDC2020T02), the VAE system, the greedy segmentation and the rule-based segmentation yield 75.5, 74.7 and 75.7, respectively.
-In other words, our method approaches the performance of the rule-based technique, even though it does not exploit the prior knowledge about AMR used to construct the rules.
-Our main contributions are: \begin{itemize} \item We frame the alignment and segmentation problems as inducing a generation order, and show how it can be relaxed. \item We adopt the stochastic softmax~\cite{Paulus2020GradientEW} to estimate the latent generation order, and derive an efficient optimizer, an instance of Bregman's method~\cite{Bregman1967TheRM}. \item We empirically show that our method outperforms a strong heuristic baseline and approaches the performance of a hand-crafted rule system. \end{itemize}
+We compare to a {\it greedy segmentation} heuristic, inspired by ~\citet{Naseem2019RewardingST}, that produces a segmentation deterministically and provides a strong baseline to our segmentation induction method.
+We also use a version of our model with segmentation induction replaced by a hand-crafted rule-based segmentation system from previous work;\footnote{ We adopt the code from ~\newcite{Zhang2019AMRPA}, which is an extension of the system introduced by ~\newcite{lyu-titov-2018-amr}, and also used by ~\newcite{Cai2020AMRPV}.} it can be thought of as an upper bound on how well induction can work.
+On AMR 2.0 (LDC2016E25), we found that our VAE system obtained a competitive Smatch score of 76.1, reducing the gap between using the segmentation heristic (75.2) and the rules exploiting the prior knowledge about AMR (76.8).
+On AMR 3.0 (LDC2020T02), the VAE system gets even closer to the rule-based system (75.5 vs 75.7), possibly because the rules were designed for AMR 2.0.
+Our main contributions are: \begin{itemize} \item we frame the alignment and segmentation problems as inducing a generation order, and provide a continuous relaxation to this discrete optimization problem; \item we empirically show that our method outperforms a strong heuristic baseline and approaches the performance of a complex hand-crafted rule system. \end{itemize}

-Our method makes very few assumptions about the nature of the graphs, so it may be effective in other tasks that can be framed as graph prediction (e.g., executable semantic parsing~\cite{liang2016learning} or scene graph prediction~\cite{xu2017scene}), but we leave this for future work.
+Our method makes very few assumptions about the nature of the graphs, so it may be effective in other tasks that can be framed as graph prediction (e.g., executable semantic parsing, \citealt{liang2016learning}, or scene graph prediction, \citealt{xu2017scene}).